connexcs/docs/docs/setup/integrations/webphone.md

     * **Edit Settings** - As standard settings are non-editable, if you wish to allow a user to change settings, you can change this.
     * **Register** - Allow registration of new accounts, or only existing SIP Username / Passwords can login.
     * **Username as Title** - Change the title of the page to the username logged in.
-    * **Accept Payment** - Accept payments on the softphone, similar to on the customer portal.
+    * **Accept Payment** - Accept payments, similar to on the customer portal.
     * **Auto Answer** - Automatically answer an incoming call.

-[webphone]: /misc/img/webphone.png "WebPhone Menu"
+[webphone]: /setup/img/webphone.png "WebPhone Menu"